stefdram/Properties-By-Cohort/Readme.txt

 Instructions:
 1. Import the json file and use JSON.parse() to convert into a typical object readable by NodeJS.
-2. Use ExcelJS (https://www.npmjs.com/package/exceljs) to create a cohort excel file (follow the cohort template)
+2. Use XlsxJs (https://www.npmjs.com/package/xlsx) to create a cohort excel file (follow the cohort template)
 3. Recommend three functions:
 	a.  createWorkbook
 	b.  createWorksheetAndTemplate